ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 Like every other Flash object, the JW Player has to be embedded into the HTML of a webpage using specific embed codes.
 Overall, there are two methods for embedding Flash:

-* Using a javascript (like `SWFObject <http://code.google.com/p/swfobject/>`_).
+* Using a JavaScript (like `SWFObject <http://code.google.com/p/swfobject/>`_).
 * Using a HTML tag (like *<embed>*).

-We highly recommend the javascript method for Flash embedding.
+We highly recommend the JavaScript method for Flash embedding.
 It can sniff if a browsers supports Flash, it ensures the player :ref:`javascriptapi` works and it avoids browser compatibility issues.
 Detailed instructions can be found below.

 Upload